ppreshant/flow_cytometry/notes-flowcytometry.md

 # Notes of individual analyses
 ## S050
-Noticed that name of fluophores: _gfpmut3, mcherry2_ names are not showing up in channel names on d0/d1/d8 data.
+- [x] _fixed by resaving data?_ Noticed that name of fluophores: _gfpmut3, mcherry2_ names are not showing up in channel names on d0/d1/d8 data.
 Did we forget to unmix or something else gone wrong?
 	- Is the fluor data completely missing? _Confirmed in the Sony software: Happens when the spectrum does not show up, implying that compensation removes the fluorescenc channels from the data_
 	- Check sizes for comparable number of samples : data for d-1 has gfpmut3 and mcherry2 channels

 data | # samples | size | Notes
 -----| ------------| -----|------------------